julianfssen/mockoverflow/README.md

 ## Dependencies

-This app requires the Pillow, django-taggit, and <a href="https://django-crispy-forms.readthedocs.io/en/latest/install.html">django-crispy-forms</a> external libraries to run.
+This app requires the <a href="https://pillow.readthedocs.io/en/stable/index.html">Pillow</a>, <a href="https://django-taggit.readthedocs.io/en/latest/">django-taggit</a>, and <a href="https://django-crispy-forms.readthedocs.io/en/latest/install.html">django-crispy-forms</a> external libraries to run.
 You should install them by the running the commmands below:

 ~~~
 pip install django-taggit